-Proper Body and Hand Position (Fig. 01, 02)
+Body and Hand Position (Fig. M)

-WARNING: To reduce the risk of serious personal injury, ALWAYS use proper hand position as shown in Figure 01.
+WARNING: To reduce the risk of serious personal injury, ALWAYS use proper hand position as shown

-WARNING: To reduce the risk of serious personal injury, ALWAYS hold securely in anticipation of a sudden reaction.
+WARNING: To reduce the risk of serious personal injury, ALWAYS hold securely in anticipation

-- Never place hands near cutting area.
-Place hands no closer than 100 mm from the blade. - Hold the workpiece tightly to the table and the fence when cutting.
-Keep hands in position until the trigger has been released and the blade has completely stopped. - ALWAYS MAKE DRY RUNS (UNPOWERED) BEFORE FINISH CUTS SO THAT YOU CAN CHECK THE PATH OF THE BLADE.
-DO NOT CROSS HANDS, AS SHOWN IN FIGURE O2. - Keep both feet firmly on the floor and maintain proper balance.
-As you move the mitre arm left and right, follow it and stand slightly to the side of the saw blade. - Sight through the guard louvers when following a pencil line.
+Proper positioning of your body and hands when operating the mitre saw will make cutting easier, more accurate and safer.
+Never place hands near cutting area.
+Place hands no closer than 100 mm from the blade.
+Hold the workpiece tightly to the table and the fence when cutting.
+Keep hands in position until the trigger has been released and the blade has completely stopped.
+ALWAYS MAKE DRY RUNS (UNPOWERED) BEFORE FINISH CUTS SO THAT YOU CAN CHECK THE PATH OF THE BLADE.
+DO NOT CROSS ARMS, AS SHOWN IN FIGURE M. Keep both feet firmly on the floor and maintain proper balance.
+As you move the mitre arm left and right, follow it and stand slightly to the side of the saw blade.
+Sight through the guard louvers when following a pencil line.

-Trigger Switch (Fig. A2)
+Trigger Switch (Fig. N)

-To turn the saw on, push the lock-off lever 25 to the left, then depress the trigger switch 24.
+To turn the saw on, push the lock-off lever 41 to the left, then depress the trigger switch 1.
 The saw will run while the switch is depressed.
 Allow the blade to spin up to full operating speed before making the cut.
 To turn the saw off, release the switch.
 Allow the blade to stop before raising the saw head.
 There is no provision for locking the switch on.
-A hole 26 is provided in the trigger for insertion of a padlock to lock the switch off.
+A hole 52 is provided in the trigger for insertion of a padlock to lock the switch off.
+Always be sure the blade has stopped before removing it from the kerf.